rcl-cloud-apps/cloud101/access-control.md

 ### Owner or Contributor roles

-If your AAD account that you use to lo in to **RCL Web Apps + TLS/SSL** is not an administrator in the Azure subscription, you need add the AAD account as an 'Owner' or 'Contributor' to the Azure subscription.
+If the AAD account that you use to log in to **RCL Web Apps + TLS/SSL** is not an administrator in the Azure subscription, you need add the AAD account as an 'Owner' or 'Contributor' to the Azure subscription.

-You will do this in the **IAM** area of the Subscription section.
+- Click on the the 'Access Control (IAM)' link in the Subscription section

+- Click on the 'Add' link to add a new role

 - Add a "Contributor' or 'Owner' role assignment to your subscription for the AAD account that you use to login to **RCL Web Apps + TLS/SSL**